lydiaYchen/PerfEvaluation-IN4215/project.md

 ## There are three expected milestones:

-1. **Project proposal** (mandatory, but ungraded - you will receive feedback): due on
+1. **Project proposal** (mandatory, but ungraded - you will receive feedback): due on week 3
-2. **Intermediate project report** (mandatory, but ungraded - you will receive feedback): due on
+2. **Intermediate project meeting** (mandatory, but ungraded - you will receive feedback): due on week 6
-3. **Final project report** (mandatory, graded): due on .
+3. **Final project report** (mandatory, graded): due on week 9
 4. **15 min project presentation**

 **Group projects are conducted in groups of 2-3 students.
-Please enroll together with your team members in group on Brightspace - we have predefined 40 different groups, take your pick! !**
+Please enroll together with your team members in group on Brightspace - we have predefined XXX different groups, take your pick! !**

 ## Grading breakdown
 - Final report: 80%